The E-Vote-ID Conference 2023

 The PhD Colloquium takes place on the day before the formal conference begins.

 PAPER SUBMISSION TYPES

-LNCS style is used for all submissions (see the Springer guidelines at http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines, including templates for LaTeX and Microsoft Word).
-All papers in the conference will be Open Access.
+LNCS style is used for all submissions (see the Springer guidelines at https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines, including templates for LaTeX and Microsoft Word).
+All papers in the conference will be open access.

 Paper submissions can be in the following formats:

-Short Papers are a maximum of 4 pages long in LNCS format all-in.
+- Short Papers are a maximum of 4 pages long in LNCS format all-in.
 In Tracks 1 and 2, such papers have a smaller contribution than a full paper.
-All accepted contributions in tracks 3 to 5 are published as Short papers.
+All accepted contributions in tracks 4 and 5 are published as Short papers.

 The E-Vote-ID conference publishes two volumes of proceedings.
 One volume is published with Springer LNCS proceedings and another one is published with University of Tartu Press.
 Both proceedings are published under open access licenses.

 Selected Full papers from Track 1 (Security, Usability and Technical Issues) and Track 2 (Governance Issues) are published in the Springer LNCS proceedings.
 Short Papers from these tracks, as well as all contributions accepted in Tracks 3 to 5 are published in University of Tartu Press proceedings.